 Amanda became involved with Metro in 2007 when visually impaired tennis came to the UK as a demonstration.
 With a desire to make the game accessible, she was one of a small group instrumental in developing VI Tennis within Metro, around the UK, and in partnership with the Tennis Foundation.
 Amanda was one of the first visually impaired people in the UK to become an LTA Tennis Coach.
 She is a member of the VI Tennis Advisory Board and the UK Rep for International Blind Tennis (IBTA).

-She became a Trustee of Metro in 2008, taking on the role of Treasurer in 2013 and became Chair of Trustees in October 2014.
+She became a Trustee of Metro in 2008, taking on the role of Treasurer in 2013 and was Chair of Trustees in October 2014 to 2017

 Amanda likes the outdoors; sailing, walking, growing veggies and travelling.